Sinduri23/Product-Management-Case-Study/README.md

 Duolingo Streaks: Redesigning Retention Without the Guilt

 PRODUCT MANAGEMENT CASE STUDY
-A teardown of Duolingo's streak mechanic, grounded in public app-store and review-platform data — diagnosing the tension between engagement design and user trust, and proposing a redesign.
+A teardown of Duolingo's streak mechanic, grounded in public app store and review platform data, looking at the tension between engagement design and user trust, with a proposed redesign.

-Prepared by Arjun | Product Management Portfolio Project

 1. Executive Summary

-Duolingo's daily streak is one of the most effective retention mechanics in consumer software — the company's own data shows learners who hit a 7-day streak are 2.4x more likely to return the next day.
-But the same mechanic that drives habit formation is generating a consistent, well-documented pattern of user frustration: guilt-framed notifications, disproportionate reactions to accidental streak loss, and users explicitly citing the streak system as a reason for leaving the app.
+Duolingo's daily streak is one of the most effective retention mechanics in consumer software.
+Duolingo's own data shows learners who hit a 7 day streak are 2.4x more likely to return the next day.
+But the same mechanic that drives habit formation is generating a consistent, well documented pattern of user frustration: guilt framed notifications, disproportionate reactions to accidental streak loss, and users explicitly naming the streak system as a reason they left the app.

-This case study treats that tension as the core product problem: not "the streak feature is broken," but "the streak feature works exactly as designed, and that design creates a cost the product doesn't currently account for."
-The goal is a redesign that preserves the retention benefit while reducing the trust and goodwill cost — not a recommendation to remove streaks.
+This case study treats that tension as the real problem.
+It's not that the streak feature is broken.
+It's that the streak feature works exactly as designed, and that design has a cost the product doesn't currently account for.
+The goal here isn't to remove streaks.
+It's a redesign that keeps the retention benefit while cutting the trust and goodwill cost.

 2. Problem Statement

-Across app-store reviews, consumer review platforms, and independent review analyses, a recurring pattern emerges around Duolingo's streak system:
+Across app store reviews, consumer review platforms, and independent review analyses, a recurring pattern shows up around Duolingo's streak system:

-Users describe losing a streak as disproportionately distressing relative to its actual stakes — language like "guilt-tripped," "failed at life," and "streak anxiety" recurs across independent sources.
+Users describe losing a streak as far more distressing than it should be.
+Language like "guilt tripped," "failed at life," and "streak anxiety" shows up again and again across unrelated sources.
-Streak loss caused by factors outside the user's control (e.g., an app outage) is treated as a support request rather than a product failure, with no automatic remedy.
+Streak loss caused by something outside the user's control (like an app outage) gets treated as a support request instead of a product failure, with no automatic fix.
-Long-term users cite the gamification mechanic itself — not the language content — as a reason for disengaging or uninstalling.
+Long time users point to the gamification mechanic itself, not the lesson content, as the reason they disengaged or uninstalled.

 Evidence: